Microsoft/IntuneDocs.nl-nl/intune/enrollment/troubleshoot-ios-enrollment-errors.md

 **Oorzaak:** Het certificaat van de Apple Push Notification Service (APNs) ontbreekt, is ongeldig of is verlopen.

 #### <a name="resolution"></a>Oplossing
 Controleer of er een geldig APNs-certificaat is toegevoegd aan intune.
-Zie [IOS-en Mac-Apparaatbeheer instellen](https://docs.microsoft.com/intune-classic/deploy-use/set-up-ios-and-mac-management-with-microsoft-intune)voor meer informatie.
+Zie [IOS-registratie instellen](ios-enroll.md)voor meer informatie.

 ### <a name="accountnotonboarded"></a>AccountNotOnboarded